The Girl in the Café: Reception

 On BBC One, the programme gained an audience of 5.5 million, a 29% share of the total television audience watching over its 90-minute duration, winning its timeslot.
 The opinions, however, were divided.

 Andrew Anthony, for example, wrote a negative review in The Observer:

 No one among a first rate cast seemed sure if they were in a lightweight film with a heavyweight theme or a heavyweight film with lightly drawn characters.
 The tone was strangely solemn and the atmosphere cold, as though the film-makers had done a crash course in serious European cinema and decided that the key to its success was stilted conversation...
 There will be those who will argue that the normal critical judgments ought not to apply when the cause is so worthy.
 But drama is no more exempt from protest than economics.

 Sarah Vine, herself the wife of a conservative politician, argued in The Times that the message was devalued by an oversimplification of the problem.
 In her opinion the film's main weakness is the belief that the G8 leaders can simply end poverty.

 The Girl in the Café had one unforgivable and entirely avoidable flaw: oversimplification.
 Presenting a complex issue in such a one-dimensional way is not only patronizing, it also devalues the message.
 Michael Moore-ism has its place in this world but not on the BBC and not at the taxpayer's expense.[...]
 It is deeply wrong that 30,000 children should die each day because of poverty.
 But it is equally wrong to suggest that eight men in a room, however deep their pockets or willing their hearts, can simply wave a magic wand and make it all go away.

-However, the film gained positive reviews too with Alessandre Stanley from The New York Times stating:
+However, the film gained positive reviews too with Alessandra Stanley from The New York Times stating:

 The film may seem preachy and quixotic but actually celebrity finger-pointing seems to work.
 The film tries to humanize a vast, complex problem, not through the African victims but through pampered Western protagonists who lack the courage of their convictions.
 That approach is not consistent with the structure of the film.
 It doesn't matter.
 The awkward romance is compelling, mostly because Mr. Nighy is so good.

 There were also more positive reactions.
 Previewing the programme before transmission, Sarah Crompton was very enthusiastic when writing for The Daily Telegraph:

 Though I am convinced by the need to take radical action against extreme poverty, I recognize that others are doubtful.
 But what I find so moving about The Girl in the Café... is its absolute belief in the power of drama to transform thinking.